miaplesyrup/Maharlikart_task/README.md

 Maharlikart is a React Native app.
 To test this on your machine:
   1. git clone
-  2. navigate to Maharlikart directory
+  2. cd Maharlikart
-  3. npm install
+  3. npm install (to install the dependencies)
-  4. run npx react-native start; press 'i' for ios, press 'a' for android
+  4. Run npx react-native start.
+Press 'i' for ios, press 'a' for android